lukechilds/onionite/README.md

 ## Size

-An average Tor Explorer page weighs in at just over 7k.
+An average Onionite page weighs in at just over 7k.
 If the browser has JavaScript enabled additional requests will be made for ~1.5k of JavaScript enhancements and a ~500 byte SVG.
 These are requested asynchronously and so do not block the page load.
 They are purely for progressive enhancements and the site is fully usable without JavaScript.

 Including the asynchronously loaded enhancements the page is still under 10k (~9.5k).
 The equivalent Atlas pages tend to be around 480k.